Ed-Davis/basic_inspec_API_test_example/README.md

 # InSpec Overview and Rationale for choosing:

-While working on a project with a wide range of technologies (Azure, AWS, Terraform, Scaffold, Workspaces (Linux, Windows)) which is open ended
-I wanted to create a framework to address a number of QA dev's challenges but as the lead, wanted the flexibility to move 'resources' (well meaning humans!) between activity streams without needing to get in-depth in, e.g. AWS, if they regularly work with Azure.
-InSpec is technologically agnostic but through it's powerful 'profiles' it can quickly be bent to your will as an AWS Cli framework, a Terraform Testing tool, Machine image testing
+While working on a project with a wide range of technologies (Azure, AWS, Terraform, Scaffold, Workspaces (Linux, Windows)) which is open ended in terms of tech-stack, I wanted to create a framework to address a number of QA dev's challenges but as the lead, wanted the flexibility to move 'resources' (well meaning humans!) between activity streams, without needing to get in-depth in, e.g. AWS, if they regularly work with Azure.
+InSpec is technologically agnostic, but through it's powerful 'profiles' it can quickly be bent to your will as an AWS Cli framework, a Terraform Testing tool, Machine image testing
-(e.g. presence of access ports, bespoke directories).
+(e.g. presence of access ports, bespoke directories), and so on.

 With Infrastructure there are often details in the configuration which are not of concern, so for example, an AWS Spec auto-discover can provide an overwhelming maintenance burden.
 The proposal with this framework